mayabenowitz/Origins/README.md

 Quite the opposite.

-The machine handles the tedious invisible regulation.
+**The machine handles the tedious invisible regulation of a complex evolving ecosystem.**

 **Humans get the sensual part back.**